-The Threecornered Pond TMDL describes the waterbody and the cause of impairment as identified in the 1998 303(d) list (page 8 TMDL report).
-The document describes the pollutant of concern, total phosphorus, and identifies the location (by tributary subwatershed) and magnitude of phosphorus sources from atmospheric deposition (5%) and from 20 subcategories of land use within the watershed which include: agricultural and forestry practices, shoreline development, non-shoreline development, and undeveloped (Table 3 page 28, TMDL report).
-Information on population and growth characteristics is provided (pages 10-11 TMDL report).
-Internal sediment recycling is evaluated (page 30 TMDL report).
-Water level (dam) management is also addressed (page 11 TMDL report).
+The Annabessacook Lake TMDL describes the waterbody and the cause of impairment as identified in the 2002 303(d) list (see pages 9-10 TMDL report).
+The document describes the pollutant of concern, total phosphorus, and identifies the location (by tributary subwatershed, including 303(d) status of tributaries on pages 9 and 19, TMDL report) and magnitude of phosphorus sources from atmospheric deposition (7%) and from 24 subcategories of land use within the watershed which include: agricultural and forested land, shoreline development, non-shoreline development, and non-developed land (see Table 3 page 31, TMDL report).
+Information on population and growth characteristics is provided (page 10 TMDL report).
+Internal sediment recycling is evaluated (page 34 TMDL report).
+Water level (dam) management is also addressed (pages 9, TMDL report).

-ME DEP explained that it was not possible to separate natural background from nonpoint sources (page 26 TMDL report).
+ME DEP explained that it was not possible to separate natural background from nonpoint sources (page 29 TMDL report).
 In this case, not separating natural background is reasonable because of the limited and general nature of the information available (land use categories) related to potential phosphorus sources.
-Without more detailed site-specific information on nonpoint source loading, it would be very difficult to separate natural background from the total nonpoint source load, and attempting to do so would add little value to the analysis.
+Without more detailed site-specific information on nonpoint source loading, it would be very difficult to separate natural background form the total nonpoint source load, and attempting to do so would add little value to the analysis.

-ME DEP provides an explanation and analytical basis for expressing the TMDL for nuisance algae blooms through surrogate measures using Secchi disk transparency (SDT), phosphorus loadings, and chlorophyll a (pages 26-27 TMDL report).
+ME DEP provides an explanation and analytical basis for expressing the TMDL for nuisance algae blooms through surrogate measures using Secchi disk transparency (SDT), phosphorus loadings, and chlorophyll \underline{a} .
 (See also section 2 below which documents ME's water quality standards.)

-Assessment: EPA New England concludes that the ME DEP has done an admirable job of characterizing sources of impairment.
+Assessment: EPA New England concludes that the ME DEP has done an adequate job of characterizing sources of impairment.

-2. Description of the Applicable Water Quality Standards and Numeric Water Quality Target water quality criterion, and the antidegradation policy.
+2. Description of the Applicable Water Quality Standards and Numeric Water Quality Target

+The TMDL submittal must include a description of the applicable State/Tribe water quality standard, including the designated use(s) of the waterbody, the applicable numeric or narrative water quality criterion, and the antidegradation policy.
 Such information is necessary for EPA's review of the load and wasteload allocations which are required by regulation.
 A numeric water quality target for the TMDL (a quantitative value used to measure whether or not the applicable water quality standard is attained) must be identified.
 If the TMDL is based on a target other than a numeric water quality criterion, then a numeric expression, usually site specific, must be developed from a narrative criterion and a description of the process used to derive the target must be included in the submittal.